Skip to main content

 Triggers

 This feature utilizes Cisco Discovery Protocol (CDP) and Link Layer Discovery Protocol (LLDP) packets from the past 3 hours to determine which switch ports are connected.
-If any two connected switch ports belong to Meraki switches in the same dashboard organization, the switch port VLAN configurations are compared.
+If any two connected switch ports belonging to Meraki switches are in the same dashboard organization, the switch port VLAN configurations are compared.

 Usually, a VLAN mismatch occurs:

 If any mismatch is found in native, allowed, or access VLANs, both switches will display device-level alerts in the dashboard.
 The switches will continue displaying the alert until the VLAN mismatch is resolved.
-But the alert hub will display only one alert for VLAN mismatch between two switches.
+The alert hub will display only one alert for VLAN mismatch between two switches.

 Currently, VLAN mismatch detection is supported on Meraki switches in the same organization.
 VLAN mismatch detection is not supported for other Meraki devices (MR, MX, and others) and non-Meraki devices.